It can be VERY difficult to get your tank back to 100% snail free. But, there are a lot of ways to cut the population back and keep it under control.

 I’ve learned to embrace having at least some snails in most of my tanks.
 They’re another layer of cleanup crew and algae control.
 But, I can wholeheartedly understand why someone wouldn’t want an army of them.

-So, here are some methods to cut back their numbers.
+So, here are some proven methods you can use to help get rid of pest snails in your aquarium.
 You may need to combine a few of these strategies to get rid of the snails you have and keep them from coming back.

 1. Stop Overfeeding